 And because HyunA’s fan and brand power, accumulated over 12 years in the industry, has put her in a unique position.

 She embraced the freedom.
-Her openness in her relationship with DAWN, from posting photos online through to performing a joint showcase for their releases this week, was just one of the many ways in which HyunA gave the middle finger to convention.
+Her openness in her relationship with DAWN, from posting photos online through to performing a joint showcase for their releases, was just one of the many ways in which HyunA gave the middle finger to convention.
 The pair became a visual power couple, with endorsement deals and magazine spreads.
 They’ve become the poster children for ‘couple goals’ in the idol world; they’re also the only poster children.

 There’s no doubt she suffered a great deal privately, to what extent we may never know.
 But “Flower Shower” is triumphant in more ways than one.